I AM NO LONGER MAINTAINING THIS SITE.

-I am Associate Professor in the Department of Global Labor and Work in the ILR School at Cornell University.
+I am Professor of the Anthropology of Work in the Department of Global Labor & Work in the ILR School and Director of the South Asia Program in the Einaudi Center for International Studies at Cornell University.

 Before coming to Cornell, from 2015-2020, I was Charles Evans Hughes 1881 Assistant Professor in the Department of Anthropology and the Watson Institute for International and Public Affairs at Brown University.
 From 2012-2015, I was a postdoctoral fellow in the Michigan Society of Fellows.
 I received my Ph.D. from the Department of Anthropology at the University of Wisconsin-Madison in 2012.